Conditional Hyper-Network for Blind Super-Resolution with Multiple Degradations: Experiments

-Why we use the random and infinite meta-tasks for each iteration, but not fix them with the specific task number at the beginning of training?
+Why we use the random selected tasks from the infinite degradation pool for each iteration, but not fix them from a specific degradation pool at the beginning of training?
 We conduct experiments by using fixed 8 tasks, 64 tasks and random infinite tasks.
 The curves of PSNR results with \textit{Severe} degradation are shown in Fig~\ref{RandomTask}.
 As introduced in the experimental setting, the degradation distributions $p(\mathcal{T})$ of meta-training data is randomly sampled.
 For each training iteration with scale factor $s$, we sample $k$ tasks, where the blur kernel widths $\sigma_{G}$ are in the range of [0.2, $s$] and the noise levels $\sigma_{N}$ are in the range of [0, 75].
-Some previous meta-network frameworks~\cite{finn2017model,zhang2020adaptive} fix the meta-tasks at the beginning of training and feed all the meta-tasks for one iteration.
-However, our framework cannot use the fix meta-tasks because of the following two reasons: (1) we cannot define a certain number of meta-tasks because the degradations of LR images are various and infinite; and (2) the fixed tasks will cause overfitting, which limits the generalization of CMDSR.
-As shown in Fig~\ref{RandomTask}, we can observe that both models trained with fixed meta-tasks get worse performance with distribution shifts.
+Some previous meta-network frameworks~\cite{finn2017model,zhang2020adaptive} fix the tasks at the beginning of training and feed all the tasks for one iteration.
+However, our framework cannot use the fix tasks because of the following two reasons: (1) we cannot define a certain number of tasks because the degradations of LR images are various and infinite; and (2) the fixed tasks will cause overfitting, which limits the generalization of CMDSR.
+As shown in Fig~\ref{RandomTask}, we can observe that both models trained with fixed tasks get worse performance with distribution shifts.
 Moreover, when using 8 tasks, the curve of training loss even shows performance drop.
 The model trained with random tasks achieves the best performance at shifted degradation, which indicates that the setting of random tasks is significant for our framework.